What We Do

 Couch to 5km

 No previous running experience is needed.
-Our England Athletics qualified run leaders, David Westworth and Niki Marr, will take you from zero to 5k hero in 10 weeks.
+Our England Athletics qualified run leaders will take you from zero to 5k hero in 10 weeks.
 Taking on the challenge of a Couch to 5K has several health benefits and can help boost your confidence and self-belief, as you prove to yourself that you can set yourself a target and achieve a goal.
 Running regularly can also be a great stress reliever and has even been shown to combat depression.
-If you are interested and would like more information, just PM David Westworth (club treasurer).
+If you are interested and would like more information, please use the contact page.
 Previous participants are pictured in the gallery and many of them regularly run with the club now and have completed 10k's and half marathon races.

 What does it involve?

 Taking up running can sound scary if you don’t feel you are fit enough, or have had a long break from running, but you will be amazed at what you can achieve.
 We follow the NHS Couch to 5K programme which will help you gradually work up to running 5km in just 10 weeks.
 It involves running three times a week, with rest days in between, and a different schedule each week to gradually build your fitness.
-It starts with a mixture of running and walking on the new running track at Horam which gives a safe, smooth surface, away from busy roads, and will gradually build up to runs along the Cuckoo Trail.
-The final session will be a 5K run along the sea front at Eastbourne.
+After the course has been completed, the final session will be a 5K run along the sea front at Eastbourne.
 Everyone who completes the course will receive a medal and we will celebrate with a fish and chip supper on the beach.

 Competing